Fort Lauderdale Dog Bite Attorney

 Whether you are a delivery person, an invited guest or a child, you may suffer serious injuries from dog bites.
 Dog bites can cause permanent scarring, disfigurement, muscle damage, infections and other serious or even fatal injuries.
 If you fall or are knocked to the ground in an animal attack, you may also suffer serious broken bones, back injuries or head traumas.

-At Boone and Davis, PA, our Fort Lauderdale dog bite attorneys have more than 30 years of experience helping victims recover compensation for serious injuries caused by animal attacks.
+At Boone & Davis, Attorneys at Law, our Fort Lauderdale dog bite attorneys have more than 30 years of experience helping victims recover compensation for serious injuries caused by animal attacks.
 Dog bite cases can be difficult, because many homeowners’ insurance policies no longer cover these attacks.
 With a background in insurance representation, our law firm understands the complications that may arise and how to combat the tactics insurers use to avoid paying the full amount of your claim.
 We are also skilled and experienced trial lawyers who are dedicated to personally guiding you through each step of your lawsuit.

 Are dog owners liable for injuries caused by animal attacks?